martyncisneros/beautiful-jekyll/_posts/2017-04-01-changes-in-insured-rates-by-state.md

 ![alt text][logo]

 A central goal of the ACA was to reduce the number of uninsured by increasing access to affordable coverage options through Medicaid expansion and the Health Insurance Marketplace.
+States with the greatest increase in their insured rate also expanded Medicaid programs.
 Roughly <strong>25%</strong> of states with Medicaid expansion had higher insured rate increases than <strong>all</strong> states without Medicaid expansion.

 ![alt text][logo2]

+Medicaid Enrollment Change Per 100,000 People (2013-2016)
+![alt text][logo6]

 Refundable tax credits were designed to help eligible individuals and families with low or moderate income afford health insurance purchased through the Health Insurance Marketplace, beginning in 2014.
-States that did not expand Medicaid instead show higher number of individuals covered through the Health Insurance Marketplace per capita and higher tax credits per capita.
+States that did not expand Medicaid instead show greater numbers of individuals covered through the Health Insurance Marketplace per capita and higher tax credits per capita.

 Marketplace Tax Credits Per 100,000 People (2016)
 ![alt text][logo4]